kawu/partage/README.md

     partage earley -i test.tsv -s SENT

 Note that the Earley-style parser ignores the dependency-related constraints (third column of the input file).
+It also requires that the start symbol(s) be specified.
 The output is also different, it consists of the set of parsed trees.
 For the example sentence above:

 ```
 (SENT (NP (N John)) (VP (V eats) (NP (D an) (N apple))))